weisjohn/eslint-lockdown/README.md

 # eslint-lockdown
-generate an .eslintrc from an ideal config against a legacy codebase
+generate an .eslintrc against a legacy codebase